district10/blog/_posts/post-0001-pandoc-readme.md

 A backslash-escaped newline (i.e. a backslash occurring at the end of a line) is parsed as a hard line break.
 It will appear in TeX output as `\\` and in HTML as `<br />`.
-This is a nice alternative to markdown's "invisible" way of indicating hard line breaks using two trailing spaces on a line.
+This is a nice alternative to Markdown's "invisible" way of indicating hard line breaks using two trailing spaces on a line.

 Backslash escapes do not work in verbatim contexts.